6 Out Of 22 Percentage

 Q: What if I need to calculate a percentage with a larger or smaller whole number?

 A: The process remains the same.
-Simply divide the part by the whole, then multiply by 100.
-The size of the whole number doesn't change the fundamental methodology.
+Now, simply divide the part by the whole, then multiply by 100.
+The size of the whole number doesn't change the fundamental methodology Worth keeping that in mind..

 Q: How can I perform these calculations quickly without a calculator?